JOJOVAV/faqs/faq/liberator.md

 description: >-
   Liberator is a modding tool for most versions from launch up to Y4S4.
 Its most known features is the ability to play events in custom games.
+  It is a playlisttool for changing the maps and some basic little modding
 ---

 # Liberator